 The following sections detail each of the process steps.
-It is important to note that each step in the early warning (or watch-list) process should have clear owners.
-Furthermore, adequate reporting and escalation procedures should be established, and the process should be compatible with the procedures implemented for NPL reporting and the hand-over of borrowers that become non-performing to the NPL WUs.
+It is important to note that each step in the early warning (or watch-list) process needsshould have clear owners.
+Furthermore, adequate reporting and escalation procedures need to should be established, and the process needs to should be compatible with the procedures implemented for NPL reporting and the hand-over of borrowers that become non-performing to the NPL WUS.

-3.6.2 Early warning engines/indicators
+3.6.2 Early warning engine/indicatorengines/indicators

-Banks should develop a suitable set of EWIs for each portfolio.
+Banks need toshould develop a suitable set of EWIs for each portfolio.

 The computation of key EWIs should be carried out at least monthly.
-For certain specific EWIs (e.g. research at industry/segment/portfolio or borrower level), updates might be available less frequently.
+For certain specific EWIs (e.g. research at industry/segment/portfolio or borrower level research), updates might be available less frequently.